bloops-project/bloops/README.md

 ```

 ## What is bloopsbot?
-Well, this is a telegram bot 🤖 for organizing quizzes similar to quizzes in tiktok, where you need to
+This is a telegram bot 🤖 for organizing quizzes similar to quizzes in tiktok, where you need to
 30 seconds name a few words from the proposed categories at a random letter.
 The bot is organizing, counting points, and you play with your friends

 ## Location